eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/o-catalogues-for-attestations.md

 Therefore, the two catalogues are distinct and serve different purposes.
 The catalogue of attributes is limited to attributes that rely on authentic sources within the public sector, with its primary objective being the discovery of verification points.
-Only specific type of entities shall be allowed to add or modify an entry in this catalogue.
+Only specific types of entities shall be allowed to add or modify an entry in this catalogue.
 In contrast, the catalogue of schemes for the attestation of attributes has a broader scope, as it allows any scheme owner to register their attestation scheme.